kumarlabgit/ESL-PSC/README.md

 ## Command Line Usage ##
 To use the ESL-PSC command line interface (CLI), run `esl-psc` with the necessary arguments and options.
+The main analysis pipeline can be run either directly (`esl-psc ...`) or explicitly as `esl-psc run ...`.
+Utility functionality is available as subcommands: `esl-psc pairs`, `esl-psc site-counter`, and `esl-psc plot`.

 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script: